Skip to main content

 To support my claim, I would say that the cochinillo (roast suckling pig) served in Sevilla and in numerous other places in Spain can easily beat the Zubuchon lechon.

 Locally, the pork belly I had at Solaire’s Fresh buffet still haunts my taste buds.
 Frankly, I would also be happier with a regular crispy pata.
-The way Cebu lechon is served, you usually just have a dipping sauce made out of your own bend of soy sauce, vinegar, kalamansi and fresh chilies.
+The way Cebu lechon is served, you usually just have a dipping sauce made out of your own blend of soy sauce, vinegar, kalamansi and fresh chilies.
 In that case, I really would much prefer a crispy pata.

 I know I’m going to get a lot of protests from Cebuanos.
 Okay, the herbs and spices added to the Cebu lechon does add flavor.
 But for me, it’s not enough to make it leaps and bounds better than a good porchetta or many other pork dishes.